Cryptonomikhan/fama-ai/README.md

 │   ├── assumption_generator_example.py # Example of using the Assumption Generator Agent
 │   ├── validator_example.py # Example of using the Validator Agent
 │   ├── coordinator_example.py # Example of using the Agent Coordinator
+│   ├── report_example.py   # Example of using the Report Generation functionality
 ├── tests/                  # Tests
 │   ├── test_api.py         # API tests
 ├── Dockerfile              # Docker configuration